unni-krishnan-95/copy/_posts/2016-10-5-vulnhub-stapler1.md

 www-data@red:/home$
 ```

 When we look closely, we can see that there are 2 user names and passwords.
 The one I see come up the most is **peter**, and we also see his ssh password!
+So my fellow hackers - this goes out to all of you...
+ALWAYS and I mean ALWAYS remember to wipe your bash_history after a hack!

 So let's open up another console, and try to SSH into our target machine with peter's name and password.

 ```console
 root@kali:~# ssh peter@192.168.1.13